 3D printed model manufactured by a ZPrinter.
 Image Credit: The Realization Group – Z Corporation/3D Systems

 A 3D Printed Home Model.
 Image Credit: WhiteClouds.

-Aiding visualization to make a strong impression with 3D priting
+Aiding visualization to make a strong impression with 3D printing

-Such architectural models allow visualizing the final version of a building or any architectural project in 3D with many realistic details.
+3D printed architectural models can be great to visualize the final version of a building or any architectural project in 3D with many lifelike details.

 Some advanced 3D printers can even print outdoor terrains and render various textures and colors, for awe-inspiring results.

 Showing a beautiful architectural scale model of a building usually helps promoting a project and attracting new clients or investors by making a strong impression.
 3D printing is a great new tool for architectural firms willing to improve the model production processes but some manual work will remain:

 - in the preparation phase to make sure the 3D model is optimized for 3D printing